-- 5.23 Table has been updated from the report of the 4 January 2024 to reflect the impact of the Cannock led shared service budgets.
-There have been no other changes, although the local government finance settlement is still provisional at this stage. - 5.24 The above budgets are in general based upon the maintenance of existing service provision and delivery of the priorities set out in the Corporate Business Plan.
+- 5.23 The above budgets are in general based upon the maintenance of existing service provision and delivery of the priorities set out in the Corporate Business Plan.
 During 2023/24 a zero based budgeting exercise was undertaken.
 During this exercise budgets were reviewed line by line by the finance team with the budget holders.
-The results of this exercise have been reflected in the budgets in table 2. - 5.25 As indicated above details are only currently available for the 2024-25 financial year.
+The results of this exercise have been reflected in the budgets in table 2. - 5.24 As indicated above details are only currently available for the 2024-25 financial year.
 Limited amendments have been made to assumptions in relation to the new funding regime for 2025-26 and onwards.
 The Business Rates Scheme in particular carries the greatest uncertainty, along with any outcome from the Fair Funding Review.
 In light of the uncertainty as reflected in various sections of this report, it is difficult to project the true overall position over the medium term.

-5.26 The major changes in the indicative Budget for 2024-25 when compared to the currently proposed 2024-25 budget are as set out in Table 3.

-5.27 Table 3: Changes in 2024-25 budget assumptions
+- 5.25 The major changes in the indicative Budget for 2024-25 when compared to the currently proposed 2024-25 budget are as set out in Table 3. - 5.26 Table 3: Changes in 2024-25 budget assumptions

 Description Change £000

-Portfolio budgets higher than anticipated 1,840
+Portfolio budgets higher than anticipated 1,796

 Investment income (1,600)

 Investment reserve 1,500

 Business initiative reserve 500

 Climate change 250

 Business Rates higher than anticipated (495)

 Council tax income (82)

 NHB (82)

 Funding guarantee grant (1,986)

 Revenue Support Grant (120)

 Other unbudgeted grant (47)

-Total (322)
+Total (366)

-- 5.28 The primary changes in the table above are the new grants paid to the council as a one off (Funding guarantee grant £1.986m.
+- 5.27 The primary changes in the table above are the new grants paid to the council as a one off (Funding guarantee grant £1.986m.
 Three new reserves have also been created.
 The investment reserve is to provide monies to invest in council assets and services.
-This reserve will enable the council to make transformational change in the way that it engages with residents and delivers services for the betterment of residents of the council.
 The business initiative reserve is for service areas to build robust business cases to bid for resources from to support service delivery.
 These business cases will be presented to an evaluation panel to ensure maximum value for money is being achieved.
 Finally, an additional amount has been set aside for climate change to add to the existing climate change reserve, bringing the total to £275k.
-All three are one off resources rather than being built into the base budget. - 5.29 Table 2 identifies a transfer to balances in 2024-25, taking into account the savings detailed in table 1.
+All three are one off resources rather than being built into the base budget. - 5.28 Table 2 identifies a transfer to balances in 2024-25, taking into account the savings detailed in table 1.
 To date the council has not budgeted for the one off grants from central government in its budget setting process due to material uncertainty about the amounts.
 Additional lines have been added to table 2 this year to reflect what the grant amounts in future years may be.
 They are based on a prudent estimate driven by the amounts awarded for 2024-25.
-As per the table if they are considered then a £14k transfer from reserves will take place in 2025-26.
-Whilst there is a deficit of £327k in 2026-27, this is driven in part by accounting for the business rates reset in year and consequential reduction in business rates with no compensating funding being assumed.
+As per the table if they are considered then a £34k transfer to reserves will take place in 2025-26.
+Whilst there is a deficit of £264k in 2026-27, this is driven in part by accounting for the business rates reset in year and consequential reduction in business rates with no compensating funding being assumed.
 As referred to above, there is still significant uncertainty in relation to the whole of local government funding.